Plandemic 3 - The Great Awakening

 Mikki Willis is the producer of the film series, Plandemic, which broke the world record for Internet views.
-In this short video, he explains the content of his presentation at the Red Pill Expo in Salt Lake City on 2022 November 12-13, at which time he will show a sneak preview of Plandemic 3.
-Information about the Expo is at www.redpillexpo.org.
+In this short video, he explains the content of his presentation at the Red Pill Expo on November 12 -13 in Salt Lake City, at which time he will show a sneak preview of Plandemic 3.

 FREE email alerts of the most important BANNED videos in the world